-A space allocated at the front of the Fellowship Hall that is intended for families with infants and toddlers, ages 4 and under.
+A space allocated on the Chapel side at the front of the Sanctuary that is intended for families with infants and toddlers, ages 2 and under.
 It is a quiet play area that will have a soft rug, table and chairs suitable for small children, and quiet toys and books.
 It is a place where children can quietly play and worship with the rest of the congregation.

 Why a Prayground?

 Each time a child is baptized we as a church promise to help nurture and guide our children on their faith journey.
 It is important that these children are seen and take part in worship with the rest of the congregation.
 By being present at the service it will allow our children to develop worship skills at a young age.
 We want to show our children that they are an important part of our community.
 Having a Prayground will also help us meet one of the guiding principles of our church’s vision, which is to: “Create space for children and youth to engage in the life and leadership of the congregation.”

 What kind of toys will be in the Prayground?

 There will be bins containing soft toys and books, crayons, paper, and other engaging activities that produce minimal noise.

 Is it okay if I bring my own toys?

 Of course!
 We understand that some kids are calmer when they have the comfort of their own favorite toys.
 Choose toys that do not crinkle, have electronic sound, or could be loud if shaken or thrown.